IyadKandalaft/gnome-display-switcher/README.md

 ###	Thanks

-This extension couldn't be done without some help of some people and principle this peoples work, so, below you see the best extensions which i've been based so on.
-This extension may have some of the below projects code inside of it:
+This extension was originally developed by Lucas Diedrich and I thank him for his contribution that I relied on for many years.
+Lucas has decided to retire the extension but I've decided to continue maintaining it so that other may enjoy it.

+This work was inspired by the following:

  - https://github.com/OttoAllmendinger/gnome-shell-imgur/blob/master/src/extension.js#L65
  - https://github.com/simonthechipmunk/turnoffdisplay